 Overview

-Project: Greenhouse job scraper, scoring engine, and admin dashboard for my active job search
+Project: Multi-ATS job scraper, scoring engine, and admin dashboard for my active job search

 Role: Solo Developer